orbas1/Nodejs-Fixnado/docs/updates/1.00/governance/rbac_feature_flag_governance.md

 ## 5. Incident Response & Rollback

-1. **Detection** — Telemetry alerts route to `#war-room` with runbooks linking to Grafana crash dashboards.
+1. **Detection** — Telemetry alerts route to `#war-room` with runbooks linking to Grafana dashboards for crashes, socket health, and checkout errors.
 Severity `fatal` alerts page the on-call engineer.
 2. **Mitigation** — On-call may disable the offending feature flag or revoke personas via the governance portal.
 Actions must include an incident ticket reference.
 3. **Communication** — Product marketing informs stakeholders if demos or partner sandboxes are impacted.
 Compliance prepares regulatory notifications when personal data exposure is suspected.
 4. **Postmortem** — Incidents require a postmortem within 5 business days documenting root cause, corrective actions, and updates to this governance policy.